awaregroup/IIALab/labs/Lab01.md

 5. After package creation, click on the link to verify the .appx files have been created
 ![](./media/1_createapppackages5.png)

+## 4 - Sideload custom MSIX packages _(optional)_

+1. TODO: Flesh these out properly
+1. Use portal to delete existing app
+1. Install new app from msix packages

 Once you've confirmed the appx file has been created, you can move onto the next lab: [2 - Integrating Windows IoT with Azure](./Lab02.md)